 I recently bought a bed and mattress from Wayfair in their sale.
 I needed a bed, I did not want a bed.
 My three boys have moved from one shared bedroom to a bedroom each, my 12-year-old is getting bedroom 3 with plenty of room for a double bed and a desk.
 He is excited about having his own space.
-As I was checking out, I saw the flashing option to pay using Klarna.
+As I was checking out, I saw the flashing option to pay using Klarna, which is a buy now pay later scheme.
 I could have the bed now and pay back the £176 in three instalments interest free.
 Ohhhhh free stuff that I can spread out the cost on.

 I do not have an ASOS account, I prefer to buy clothes in the shop and try everything on.
 In the name of research for this article, I opened an account last week and ordered a pretty summer dress.

 This was the first screen, Klarna and Clearpay are both mentioned as payment options.
 It almost as if they ’want you to pay using Klarna’.
 Strange that.